aminya/AcuteLyx/README.md

 # Uninstallation

 Open terminal as Administrator and run the following command.
-Then from the Lyx Toolbar select `Tools > Reconfigure`.
+Then, from the Lyx toolbar, select `Tools > Reconfigure`.
 When reconfiguration is done, hit OK, and restart Lyx.
 ```
 python ./uninstallation.py
 ```